matdoering/personal-page/content/project/geno2pheno-ngs/index.md

 date: 2018-10-22

 # Project summary to display on homepage.
+summary: "*2017 - 2019* <br>
-summary: A web service for interpreting viral drug resistance using next-generation sequencing data.
+geno2pheno[ngs-freq] is an application for the interpretation of viral drug resistance using next-generation sequencing data.<br><br>
+**Responsibilities**

+* Development of a REST API (C++) for serving machine learning models

+* Transformation of NGS data to frequency files

+* UI development with Typescript and React

+* Conception of new visualizations for drug resistance predictions and implementation using D3.js "

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`